Events

 We are partnering with Positive Images to provide a safe and inclusive space for teens to find their artistic voice through radical self-expression.
 In this two week camp students will explore themes that matter to them through a variety of unconventional art forms led by Bay Area artists.
 Students will also learn how art can be used as an outlet to communicate issues important to them.
 Students are invited to attend one or both weeks of camp.
 This camp will be a total of two weeks, and youth are welcome to attend either one, or both weeks of Queer Art Camp.

 Week two (July 24-28) will focus on how art can be used as a tool for change and inspiration through printmaking and fiber arts.
-More detailed information to come.

 This camp will offer an artistic community of inclusion for all identities of gender, sexuality, race, and ethnicity.